ktor-doc-jp/ktor-doc-jp/kotlinx/io/tools.md

 ## ObjectPool
 {: #objectpool }

 `ObjectPool` is a general purpose lock-free concurrent-safe object pool.
-It is leak-safe: all object that hasn't been recycled but collected by GC do not cause any issues with a pool but only allocation penalty.
+It is leak-safe: all object that haven't been recycled but collected by GC do not cause any issues with a pool but only an allocation penalty.
-Note that it doens't mean that leaking object will not cause any issues at all as lost objects could hold some native or external resources.
+Note that it doesn't mean that leaking object will not cause any issues at all as lost objects could hold some native or external resources.
 The only guarantee is that `ObjectPool` is not going to break if there are lost objects.